 The Chairman of the Board of Directors shall be eligible for attribution of equity warrants.
-These unlisted equity warrants may be exercised for 10 years for the plans approved before 2016 and 7 years for the 2016 and 2017 plan ears after their issue for a price set by the Board equal to at least 8% of the market value of an ordinary share on the date of attribution.
+These unlisted equity warrants may be exercised for 10 years for the plans approved before 2016 and 7 years for 2016, 2017and 2018 plans after their issue for a price set by the board equal to at least 8% of the market value of an ordinary share on the date of attribution.
 The exercise price shall be equal to the weighted average of the price of the last 20 trading sessions preceding the attribution date.

-15.1.1.2 Principles and criteria of determination, allocation and attribution of the elements comprising the total remuneration and benefits of all kinds attributable to the Chief Executive Officer
+14.1.1.2 Principles and criteria of determination, allocation and attribution of the elements comprising the total remuneration and benefits of all kinds attributable to the Chief Executive Officer